HANICA-DWA/Eloquent-JavaScript/06_object.md

 {{index "public properties", "private properties", "access control"}}

 Such program pieces are modeled using ((object))s.
-Their interface consists of a specific set of ((method))s and properties.
+Their interface consists of a specific set of ((method))s and properties ["properties" uitleggen in termen van bindings, relatie met objecten en functies]{fixme}.
 Properties that are part of the interface are called _public_.
 The others, which outside code should not be touching, are called _private_.